 (b) hearing the parties.

-(3) If the Court decides to allow the parties to make submissions before making an order on its own initiative, it must notify each party likely to be affected by the order of how and when the submissions are to be made.
+(3) If the court decides to allow the parties to make submissions before making an order on its own initiative, it must notify each party likely to be affected by the order of how and when the submissions must be made.

-(4) If the Court decides to hear the parties before making an order on its own initiative, it must notify each party likely to be affected by the order of the time and place of the hearing.
+(4) If the court decides to hear the parties before making an order on its own initiative, it must notify each party likely to be affected by the order of the time and place of the hearing.

+[Regulation 6 amended: SL 2022/100 r.
+8.]

 7. Court’s powers to control and manage cases

-(1) A Court may do all or any of the following for the purposes of controlling and managing cases and trials —
+(1) The court may do all or any of the following for the purposes of controlling and managing cases and trials —

-(a) extend the time for complying with any of these regulations, any practice direction, or any order made by the Court (even if the time for complying has expired), or shorten it;
+(a) extend the time for complying with any of these regulations, any practice direction, or any order made by the court (even if the time for complying has expired), or shorten it;

 (b) adjourn or bring forward a hearing to a specified date;